Strooom/MuMo-v2-Node-SW/lib/sensors/sensorchannel.md

 * store into EEPROM
 * transmit over LoRaWAN

-Showing on the display is controlled at the display itself, where we define up to four sensorChannelTypes to be shown on each of the 4 lines of the screen
+Showing on the display is controlled at the display itself, where we define up to three sensorChannelTypes to be shown on the top 3 lines of the screen.
+Battery SOC and network is always shown at bottom line